barrettrees/barrettrees.github.io/index.md

   <div class="desc">

-  A new way of searching for moments in a game, based on their relationships to other moments.
-This project is an explainer for the underlying concept, which has applications in other domains.
+  Searching for moments in a game, based on their relationships to other moments.

   </div>